-Anyone having information regarding this incident is asked to call the SFPD 24-hour Tip Line at 1-415-575-4444
+While arrests have been made, this remains an active investigation.
+Anyone with information is asked to call the SFPD 24-hour Tip Line at 1-415-575-4444 or Text a Tip to TIP411 and begin the text message with SFPD.
+You may remain anonymous.